Media Center: 'Magic of Saida' by M.G. Vassanji

 “And the story is complex.
 Kamal is a golo, or half-caste, the son of an Indian father and an African mother who was raised in Kilwa, a coastal backwater in colonial Tanzania.
 He escaped and found success as a doctor in Edmonton, Canada.
 What may or may not be an ordinary midlife crisis has brought him back to his origins, and led him to track down his first love, an African girl named Saida.

-“As Kamal relates the colonial history—the successive waves of occupation, degradation, resistance, and modernization of his beloved Kilwa and its surroundings—Vassanji’s tactile prose amounts to the best sort of historical fiction because the history is integral to the story.
+“As Kamal relates the colonial history—the successive waves of occupation, degradation, resistance, and modernization of his beloved Kilwa and its surroundings—Vassanji’s tactile prose amounts to the best sort of historical Jacket photofiction because the history is integral to the story.
 Once the trick is completed, the magic must be shown for what it is: tragedy.”

 —Michael Autry, in a starred review